 Car Crash Prevention Research

-The Teen Driver Safety Research team at the Center for Injury Research and Prevention (CIRP) at The CHOP Research Institute has been conducting car crash prevention research for more than a decade.
-We use several methodological approaches to help reduce the frequency and severity of crashes with teens behind the wheel.
+The Teen Driver Safety Research team at the Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia Research Institute has been conducting car crash prevention research for more than a decade.
+We use several methodological approaches to help reduce the frequency and severity of crashes involving teens behind the wheel.
 These approaches to car crash prevention research include:

 Evidence-based Intervention Design and Evaluation